htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

 This method simply iterates the model over a DataLoader as presented above.
 Since it will most likely be used for testing a newly-trained model against a test set, it's named ``test`` (quite creatively).
 It is pretty much a slightly adjusted copy of the validation logic found in ``fit``, so there's not much to go about.

 The only thing of note is the output format. **All PyTorch-based KTT models' test methods are required to output a dictionary with two keys.** The first one, ``targets``, contains all targets as iterated over the dataset, concatenated together into one long 2D array just like ``val_targets`` above.
-The second one, ``all_outputs``, contains the concatenated model outputs, again just like ``val_outputs`` above.
+The second one, ``outputs``, contains the concatenated model outputs, again just like ``val_outputs`` above.

 .. code-block:: python
     :dedent: 0